-Older rabbits are easier to potty-train than a younger rabbit, as their ability to learn — and their attention span — increases with age.
-Babies are hardest to train, but with persistence and patience, you’ll be able to make the training stick.
+Older rabbits are easier to potty train than younger rabbits, as their ability to learn — and their attention span — increases with age.
+Babies are the hardest to train, but with persistence and patience, you’ll be able to make the training stick.
 Curious about how to litter train a rabbit?
-We’ll walk you through what you’ll need, and we’ll share four useful training tips.
+We’ll walk you through what you’ll need, and we’ll share six useful training tips.

-- Litter: Wood shavings, clay-based litter, and clumping litter should be avoided.
+- Litter: Avoid using wood shavings, clay-based litter, and clumping litter.
 They can harm your rabbit’s respiratory tract.
-Recycled-newspaper litter is a wonderful option for bunnies, and it helps cut down on odor.
+Recycled newspaper litter is a wonderful option for bunnies, and it helps cut down on odor.
 Unlike cats, bunnies don’t bury their poop under the litter, so you’ll need to fill the box with only a thin layer of shredded newspaper to absorb urine.
 (You’ll have to empty the litter box fully each time you clean it, so using a thin layer stops you from going through it so quickly, saving you money in the long run.)

 Rabbits are funny little creatures in that they prefer to eat while they poop.
 If you’d like your rabbit to stop using the bathroom in the corner of her cage, place a bundle of hay inside the litter box on top of the litter.
 The scent of one of their favorite noshes will be irresistible, and your bunny will be much more likely to use the litter box.
 You can also put hay in a separate box near the litter box as long as your bunny can reach the hay from her box.

-If your bunny insists on going potty outside her litter box, try absorbing the urine with a paper napkin or paper towel, picking up the poop, and placing both items in the litter box.
+If your bunny insists on going potty outside her litter box, absorb the urine with a paper towel, pick up the poop, and place both items in the litter box.
 This helps your bunny accept the idea that the box is where she should potty from now on.
-Even the best-trained rabbit can have accidents, so we recommend lining the floor beneath the box.
-This will make cleanup easier, not to mention protect your flooring from stains.

-- Protect the area.
-Rabbits aren’t as precise as cats, so investing in a tough rubber or plastic mat for underneath the box is a good idea.
-Ensure that it’s tough enough so your rabbit can’t chew through it.
+Rabbits aren’t as precise as cats, so invest in a tough rubber or plastic mat to go underneath the box.
+Ensure it’s tough enough so your rabbit can’t chew through it.
 You’ll have an easier time mopping up small accidents, and you’ll also keep excess hay or litter out of your carpet.